-Essential Question: How will the candidate apply what they have learned about UDL principles in Cycle 1 (citing evidence from Steps 1, 2, and/or 3) about students' learning to strengthen and extend students' understanding of content, higher-order thinking, and academic language development to determine next steps for instruction, including collaboration with and/or facilitation of instructional support personnel?
+Essential Question: How will the candidate apply what they have learned in Cycle 1 (citing evidence from Steps 1, 2, and/or 3) about students' learning to strengthen and extend students' understanding of content, higher-order thinking, and academic language development and determine next steps for instruction?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's description of future instruction for students is not connected to what was learned by planning, teaching, assessing, and/or reflecting on the lesson taught.
 OR Candidate does not describe next steps for instruction that are connected to what was learned about students in this lesson.
-OR Candidate does not explain how their collaboration with and/or facilitation of instructional support personnel was successful or how they would work with them differently in the future.
-OR Candidate does not cite evidence from Steps 1, 2, and/or 3 for each prompt.
-Candidate provides a vague description of future instruction for students that is partially related to promotion of grade- level content learning, higher- order thinking, and academic language development.
-Candidate lists next steps for instruction that are unconnected to what was learned about students.
-It is not clear how next steps would extend students' learning of grade-level content.
-Candidate is unclear why their collaboration with and/or facilitation of instructional support personnel was successful or how they would work with them differently in the future.
-Candidate cites evidence from Steps 1, 2, and/or 3 that is misaligned to and/or unsupportive of their reflection and analysis.
-Candidate applies what they have learned about using UDL strategies to describe future instruction, adaptations (accommodations and/or modifications), and supports for students' higher-order thinking that are designed to strengthen and extend deep grade-level content learning and academic language development.
-Candidate describes next steps for instruction that are clearly planned to extend learning of grade-level content.
+OR Candidate does not cite evidence from Steps 1, 2, and/or 3.
+Candidate provides a vague description of future instruction for students that is partially related to promotion of content learning, higher-order thinking, and development of academic language.
+Candidate lists next steps for instruction that are vague or unconnected to what was learned about students.
+It is not clear how next steps would extend students' learning of content.
+Candidate cites evidence from Steps 1, 2 and/or 3 that is misaligned to and/or unsupportive of their reflection and analysis.
+Candidate applies what they have learned in Cycle 1 to describe future instruction that will strengthen and extend students' higherorder thinking/deep learning about content and academic language development.
+Candidate describes next steps for instruction that are clearly planned to extend learning of content.
 Next steps are connected to what was learned about students in this lesson.
-Candidate explains why their collaboration with and/or facilitation of instructional support personnel was successful or how they would work with them differently in future instruction to assist students in meeting the learning goal(s).
 Candidate cites evidence from Steps 1, 2, and/or 3 to support their decisions about next steps for content learning.
-All of Level 3, plus: Candidate describes targeted instructional adaptations (accommodations and/or modifications) to support, strengthen, and extend student learning needs during future lessons.
+All of Level 3, plus: Candidate describes targeted instructional adaptations (accommodations and/or modifications) to support, strengthen, and extend the whole class's and the 3 focus students' learning needs during future lessons.
 Candidate explains how they will plan their next lesson to highlight or change their instruction to affirm and validate the students' cultural and linguistic backgrounds in order to more effectively support student learning.
-All of Levels 3 & 4, plus: Candidate describes in detail how they plan to apply knowledge of high-leverage strategies to support all students in an inclusive, safe, and positive learning environment in future lessons.
-Candidate's response demonstrates that they understand every student can learn when assets and learning needs are the focus of instruction.
+All of Levels 3 & 4, plus: Candidate describes in detail how they plan to apply knowledge of UDL strategies to support all students in an inclusive, safe, and positive learning environment in future lessons.
+Candidate's response demonstrates that they understand every student can learn when assets and learning needs are the focus when planning future instruction.